blown34/vibesensor/README.md

 It may be a while before I make any corrections...

 Good luck!

+THIS IS NOT AN ACTIVE PROJECT.
+No further posts or development is to be expected.

 Obviously, I MAKE ABSOLUTELY NO REPRESENTATIONS OR WARRANTIES WHATSOEVER, EXPRESS OR IMPLIED, REGARDING THE INFORMATION CONTAINED HEREIN, INCLUDING WITHOUT LIMITATION ANY IMPLIED WARRANTY OF MERCHANTABILITY